processing/art-plus-code/_curriculum/03-01-Intro.md

 In [parameterized design](https://formandcode.com/code-examples/parameterize-chair), you are a conductor, not just one musician.
 Instead of creating a single design by drawing every detail step-by-step, you use code to set up rules (called parameters) that can create many different versions of a design.

 Kabuki theater in Japan uses expressive masks to show different roles in society.
-For this topic, you will reflect on your own background and design a “mask generator” using customized variables and the random() function.
-You’ll set the maximum and minimum values into the random() for each mask feature.
-The mask generator will create multiple values for each mask feature.
+For this topic, you will reflect on your own background and design a “mask generator” using customized variables and the [random()](https://p5js.org/reference/p5/random/) feature.

 The generator will use mouse or keyboard interactions to create different versions of your mask.
 Test it, make changes, and pay close attention to the details as you improve your design.

 ## Premise